-To recognise the vital role nurses play in transforming our country’s health and aged care systems the Australian College of Nursing (ACN) and the Hon Greg Hunt MP, Minister for Health are collaborating to present the inaugural Health Minister’s Award for Nursing Trailblazers.
+To recognise the vital role nurses play in transforming our country’s health and aged care systems the Australian College of Nursing (ACN) and the Minister for Health are collaborating to present the inaugural Health Minister’s Award for Nursing Trailblazers.
 We are proud to administer this prestigious award to raise the profile of nursing and acknowledge the extraordinary impact nurses have on the health and well-being of our community.

 Following an incredibly competitive selection process the inaugural Health Minister’s Award for Nursing Trailblazers Finalists were announced last week.
 This is the second of a four part NurseClick series about each Trailblazer Finalist.
 We hope you enjoy getting to know the Finalists and reading about their inspirational stories.
 Today we are excited to share an interview with the extraordinary Trailblazer Finalist Professor Sandy Middleton FACN, who is being recognised for her contributions to evidence based nursing care for stroke patients.

 1: What inspired you to become a nurse?

 I was always interested in health, so it was a logical choice.

 2: What motivated you to pursue your particular nursing specialty?

 I was always interested in quality improvement, particularly in how we might organise care differently to benefit patients.
 I wanted to learn how to conduct rigorous research to prove this.
 At that time, there were too few nurse researchers in Australia.
 Unfortunately, this is an ongoing issue in nursing research and, currently, I try to support up-and-coming nurse researchers through higher degree completions and, where possible, funded research Fellowships, which are also scarce.

 3: Tell us about the project you are being recognised for as a Trailblazer Finalist.